inpsyde/composer-asset-compiler/README.md

 The plugin processes multiple packages in parallel to speed up the process.
 Note that only the assets' _script_ are executed in parallel, dependencies installation is executed in series, because package manager fails in parallel installation due to multiple processes simultaneously attempting write the same file in cache.
-The plugin parallel implementation is pretty basic and it is based in spinning up different processes to be started at same time, and check their status at regular interval.
+The plugin implementation for parallel execution is pretty basic and works by in spinning up different processes to be started at same time, and then check their status (completed, failed, running) at regular intervals.
 The number of processes that are executed at same time can be controlled via the `max-processes` configuration, and the interval via the `processes-poll` configuration.
 Using a `max-processes` value that matches the number of system CPUs might increase performance, assuming there's also enough memory.